stevie-strange/CHOC/README.md

 *Notice: The consumption of carbohydrates is based on gramms per day.
 Please adjust your results to that scale before changing the values.*

+<h2>Installation

+In general, the following steps are necessary to run the python script:

+* install python (Python version 3 recommended)
+* open a terminal and type the following commands to install the required python libraries
+* pip install scipy
+* pip install fitparse
+* pip install plotly
+* download the file choc.py of this repository to your PC
+* open a terminal and navigate to the directory where you saved the file choc.py
+* type "python choc.py"
+* enter the path to your fit file when prompted for it

 <h2>Usage

 The usage of the program is fairly easy.
 Just start it and it will prompt you for the FIT file to be analyzed.